rodri45l/exam2/README.md

-Dice Game
+Pig Dice Game
 ==========================
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-The Dice game is a fun exciting game which you can play and enjoy.
-In this game you have the choice to play with computer or second player.
-You can choose the level the difficulty; wheather you want to go hard or easy.
+The Pig Dice game is a fun exciting game which you can play and enjoy.
+The game of Pig is a very simple jeopardy dice game in which two players race to reach 100 points.
+Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player holds and scores the sum of the rolls (i.e. the turn total).
-While playing you have 5 options 1. roll your dice 2. hold your dice for the round 3.Change name 4.Restart 5.Exit;
-You can always decide to restart the game or even exit the game!if you feel like you dont like your name and want to change it you can.There is a scoreboard in the game which hold the players records for all games so by requesting the scoreboard you get to see your score and other players  as well.And a fun feature in our game we have cheat code so that if you input the cheat code your have a high chance to win the game!

 ## Table of Contents